Remember - 80% of paddle making happens in just a few hours. That final 20%, like so many

 Q: Why wood?

 A: For me, I like the feel of wood in my hands.
-I like the flex.
-I like
+I like the warmth.
+I love the color of wood and how it

 using it, it hangs on the wall and looks good.
 I feel good knowing that I made it.